shimisnow/poc-nestjs/README.md

 # POC NestJS

-This project explores the power of NestJS and serves as a demonstration of how to architect and develop a scalable backend application.
+This project explores the power of NestJS and serves as a demonstration of how to architect and develop a scalable backend API application.
 The PoC showcases best practices for creating modules, controllers, services, and integrating with database and cache manager.

 Key Features: